Habibi (I Need Your Love)

-"Habibi (I Need Your Love)" is a song by Jamaican rapper Shaggy with ensemble of Congolese-Swedish singer Mohombi, Australian singer Faydee and Romanian singer Costi.
+"Habibi (I Need Your Love)" is a song by Jamaican rapper Shaggy featuring ensemble of Congolese-Swedish singer Mohombi, Australian singer Faydee and Romanian singer Costi.
 In a later specially released version targeting English language markets, the song is retitled "I Need Your Love" crediting Shaggy as main performer featuring Mohombi, Faydee and Costi.
 The song was written by Faydee and Costi.
 The song is in Arabic, English and Spanish.
 "Habibi" means "my love" in Arabic language.
 Additionally a number of mixed language versions were released including Bulgarian, French and Russian.

 Releases

 The main release of the single "Habibi (I Need Your Love)" has the vocal collaborations of the Jamaican reggae singer and deejay Shaggy (Orville Richard Burrell), the Swedish singer of Congolese and Swedish origins Mohombi (Mohombi Nzasi Moupondo), as well as co-writers and performers the Australian-Lebanese singer Faydee (Fady Fatrouni) and Romanian Costi Ioniță.

 The song was released in 2014 becoming very popular in night venues internationally.
 Prominent success occurred in the Middle East and the Arab World, Australia, continental Europe, particularly the Balkans and Eastern Europe (most prominently Romania and Moldova).
 Various local versions also became popular in Russia and in Asia.

 In 2015, it got even wider attention after charting on the US Billboard Hot 100 main chart peaking at number 66 with a version crediting Shaggy as main performer.
 The Shaggy-credited version also charted on other Billboard charts, notably the Mainstream Top 40, Dance/Mix Show Airplay and Rhythmic charts crediting Shaggy as main performer.